 Once you have identified the common causes of your own stress, you may find it useful to make an appointment with your health professional.
 They can assess your individual experiences and offer tailored coping strategies accordingly.

-Regularly practicing meditation may help to reduce stress as it trains your mind to be more open and less reactive to situations (11).
+Regularly practising meditation may help to relieve stress as it trains your mind to be more open and less reactive to situations (11).

 But remember, leave technology out of the bedroom if you’re struggling to fall asleep at night.

 Maintaining a strong support network is an important part of preventing and managing stress.
 This may be an assortment of people including your partner, close friends, family members, and health professionals.